skduggal/macos-terminal-website/README.md

 5. **Terminal UI Integration**
    - AI responses are piped into a macOS-styled terminal UI built with React, maintaining the illusion of a native system interface.

 ---

-### 🌐 Deployment & Environment Variables

-To deploy on Vercel or locally, set the following environment variables:

-- `OPENAI_API_KEY` – Your OpenAI API key
-- `QDRANT_URL` – Your Qdrant Cloud cluster URL
-- `QDRANT_API_KEY` – Your Qdrant Cloud API key

-You can add these to a `.env` file in the project root or set them in your Vercel dashboard.

----